 If you love your old Victorian, Federation or Colonial house because of its history, and you are contemplating a re-paint, don’t hesitate to stay with those historical colours which tell us so much about that era.
 Rich colours such as brown, red and green were grounded in many of those period homes.
 These colours are warm, friendly, practical and dependable.
 Do consult a professional who has experience painting historical homes, they know how to restore these beauties to their former glory.

-Industrial chic continues to grow in popularity and brown is one of the colours that works well with this style.
+Industrial chic continues to grow in popularity and browns and coppers are signature colours of this style.
 Keep the colour scheme simple combining brown with grey and black.
-You might not be converting a factory into an apartment, but you can still create that industrial vibe with the right colour palette complimented by steel, glass and polished concrete.
+You might not be converting a factory into an apartment, but you can still create that industrial interior vibe with the right colour palette complimented by steel, copper, glass and polished concrete.